formkit/docs-content/_install/config.md

 type: "info"
 label: "Hierarchical configuration"
 ---
-FormKit uses a unique hierarchical configuration system that is well suited for forms, meaning that all configurations defined globally are available to all inputs.
+FormKit uses a unique hierarchical configuration system that is well suited for forms.
+Any global configuration defined here can be overridden for a single input, a group of inputs, or a form.
 ::